SanderTheDragon/scppl/libraries/binary/docs/usage/streams.rst

 Reading is done by calling ``read`` with the types to read as template parameters (just like calling ``scppl::Binary<>::unpack``).
 The total length of the types is read from the stream and then unpacked.

+It is also possible to read a string using ``readString``, this requires a length and encoding as arguments.

 =======
 Writing
 =======
 Writing is done by calling ``write`` with the types to write as arguments (just like calling ``scppl::Binary<>::pack``).
 The data is written to the stream after packing.

+It is also possible to write a string using ``writeString``, this requires a string and encoding as arguments.